19hours/sg-statutes/Acts/Active Mobility Act 2017.md

 (iii) the individual travels no more than reasonably necessary along the footpath to avoid the obstruction.

+[Act 9 of 2020 wef 03/04/2020]

-(3) Subsection (1) also does not apply to an individual who is driving or operating a mechanised sweeper on a footpath in the course of his or her employment, which is to sweep or otherwise clean sidewalks or paths.
+(3) Subsection (1) also does not apply to an individual who is driving a mechanised sweeper on a footpath in the course of his or her employment, which is to sweep or otherwise clean sidewalks or paths.

+[Act 9 of 2020 wef 03/04/2020]

 (4) An individual who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction —

-(a) to a fine not exceeding $1,000 or to imprisonment for a term not exceeding 3 months or to both; and
+(a) to a fine not exceeding $2,000 or to imprisonment for a term not exceeding 3 months or to both; but

+[Act 9 of 2020 wef 03/04/2020]

-(b) if the individual is a repeat offender, to a fine not exceeding $2,000 or to imprisonment for a term not exceeding 6 months or to both.
+(b) where the individual is a repeat offender, to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 6 months or to both.

+[Act 9 of 2020 wef 03/04/2020]

+(5) In relation to an offence under subsection (4), “repeat offender” extends to include an individual who —

+(a) is convicted, or found guilty, of such an offence (called the current offence); and

+(b) has been convicted or found guilty, on at least one other earlier occasion within the period of 5 years immediately before the date on which the individual is convicted or found guilty of the current offence, of —

+(i) the same offence; or

+(ii) an offence under subsection (4) as in force immediately before the date of commencement of section 3 of the Active Mobility (Amendment) Act 2020.

+[Act 9 of 2020 wef 03/04/2020]

+[Act 9 of 2020 wef 03/04/2020]

 ### No motor cars, etc., on shared paths

 17\.—(1) Subject to this Act, an individual must not drive or ride on a shared path any motor vehicle that is not a PAB, personal mobility device, motorised wheelchair or mobility scooter.

-(2) Subsection (1) does not apply to an individual who is driving or operating a mechanised sweeper on a shared path in the course of his or her employment, which is to sweep or otherwise clean sidewalks or paths.
+(2) Subsection (1) does not apply to an individual who is driving a mechanised sweeper on a shared path in the course of his or her employment, which is to sweep or otherwise clean sidewalks or paths.

+[Act 9 of 2020 wef 03/04/2020]

 (3) An individual who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction —

-(a) to a fine not exceeding $1,000 or to imprisonment for a term not exceeding 3 months or to both; and
+(a) to a fine not exceeding $2,000 or to imprisonment for a term not exceeding 3 months or to both; and

+[Act 9 of 2020 wef 03/04/2020]

-(b) if the individual is a repeat offender, to a fine not exceeding $2,000 or to imprisonment for a term not exceeding 6 months or to both.
+(b) if the individual is a repeat offender, to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 6 months or to both.

+[Act 9 of 2020 wef 03/04/2020]

 ### Vehicle banned for public path